zharinov/good-enough-parser/README.md

 - Even small source errors lead to rejecting the whole file, while we want to skip the fragments that are misunderstood by the parser
 - We still would need to deal with a variety of language-specific AST tree formats, which may or may not have things in common.

-The `parser-utils` library is an attempt to fill the gap between these two approaches.
+The `parser-utils` library is an attempt to fill the gap between the approaches mentioned above.
-It leverages the [moo](https://github.com/no-context/moo) tokenizer library, organizes tokens into trees and helps to query them.
+We leverage the [moo](https://github.com/no-context/moo) library to produce tokens, which we group into the tree available for your queries.
-The query API is inspired by [parsimmon](https://github.com/jneen/parsimmon), though it operates on parsed tokens instead of the raw source code.
+The query API is inspired by [parsimmon](https://github.com/jneen/parsimmon), though it operates on the token level instead of the raw character sequence.

 ## Goals